mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 4. To iterate quickly, what steps did you cut out (if any) to build your prototypes faster?

 > <i class="fa fa-magic"></i> Try to draw out important points that support 'Doesn't Guess Learn' message of Tom's presentation .
-If people proved their opinions, that's OK too - the emphasis is on the experience is learning.
+If people proved their opinions, that's OK too - the emphasis in on the experience of learning.

-> <i class="fa fa-magic"></i>  Sharing Tom's Story: In the story of Google Glass - discussions were very intense about what text color should be, opinions were certain red was best, but experimentation proved it was actually the worst color (light blue and yellow were best).
+> <i class="fa fa-magic"></i>  Share Tom's Story: In the story of Google Glass - discussions were very intense about what text color should be, opinions were certain red was best, but experimentation proved it was actually the worst color (light blue and yellow were best).
 It would have been very hard to argue an opinion that these colors were ideal without actually trying.

 ## 2. Toolchain Considerations (Adaptability vs. Efficiency)

->Key Learning: Adaptability:
+>Key Learning: Adaptability tested through rapid toolchain testing, is a valuable alternative to engineering for scaling and efficiency.

 ### Scalability & Efficiency